GJasonAnderson/fps-leader/docs/index.md

   <h4>Movement is a three day conference where students from across the state of Tennessee are encouraged and inspired to join the movement and take it back to their schools and communities.
 Students will experience incredible worship and music, be inspired by world-class communicators, and have a ton of fun with hundreds of other students.
 An awakening is coming to our nation, and we believe it will start right here, right now - will you join the Movement?</h4>
 </details>

-## Student & Leader Registration
+### Student & Leader Registration
-[Registration is now open for Movement Conference 2019](https://movementconf.com/) for everyone; leaders can register for free using the promo code `OWNER19`. **All leaders need to get registered by the end of March!**
+[Registration is now open for Movement Conference 2019](https://movementconf.com/) for everyone; leaders can register for free using the promo code `OWNER19`. **All leaders should be registered by March 31!**

-## Host Homes
+### Host Homes
 Host homes are **required** this year, although students are not required to stay there.
-Providing meals is **not needed** - the host home will only be used for sleeping overnight.
-Please get started on securing a host home for your group now!
+Providing meals is **not needed** - the host home will only be used for sleeping overnight. **[Register your host home info here](https://forms.gle/VMZa5p8ZjBU8EgL68) by May 22!**

+### Movement Scholarships
+Don't let money stand in the way of any of your students attending - [email Pastor Pete](mailto:PeteM@faithpromise.org) for more info and to get a scholarship application.
+Don't delay - **the scholarship application deadline is June 23!**

 <!--
 # Jan 2020 | Fusion Weekend